-Intr oauct lon.
-1 Ref erence ed Te erms and Documents 3 I. Conc ducti ng Business in a Fair, Honest, and Legal Manner 7 A. General Requirements 7 B. Statements about RECs and the Nature of Energy Received by Customers 9 C. Statements about Customer Savings and the Nature of Offers 9 1.
+Int rodu uction 1 Ref fere nced Terms and Documents 3 ı.
+Conducting Business in a Fair, Honest, and Legal Manner A. General Requirements B. Statements about RECs and the Nature of Energy Received by Customers 8 C. Statements about Customer Savings and the Nature of Offers 1.
 General Requirements 9 2.
-Savings Claims for Illinois Shines .
-10 3.
-Claims about Savings and the Nature of Offers for Illinois Solar for All .
-11 4.
-Disclosures about Community Solar Offers (both Illinois Shines and ILSFA) .
-12 D. Representations about Identity and Affiliates .
-12 General Requirements .
-12 1.
-12 Logos for Illinois Shines Approved Vendors, Designees, and Equity Eligible Contractors .
-13 2.
-13 3.
-Use of Other Logos and Utility Names E. Use of Testimonials F. Compliance with All Applicable Laws, Rules, Regulations, and Guidance II. nents for All Marketing Channels III.
-Requ iren nents for Specific Marketing Channels .
-17 A. Requirements that Apply to All In-Person Marketing 1.
-Identification .
-17 2.
-Criminal Background Checks .
-17 3.
-Door-to-Door Solicitations to Residential Dwellings .
-18 B. Requirements that Apply to Telemarketing .
-18 C. Requirements that Apply to Online Marketing, Email, and Social Media .
-19 IV.
-Requ iiren nents for Language Used in Solicitations .
-21 V. Stan dard Disclosure Forms and Requirements for Contract Execution .
-22 A. General Requirements .
-22 B. Requirements for Illinois Shines Community Solar Offers when Specific Project is "To Be Determined" C. Community Solar Subscription Assignments .
-24
+Savings Claims for Illinois Shines 10 3.
+Claims about Savings and the Nature of Offers for Illinois Solar for All 11 4.
+Disclosures about Community Solar Offers (both Illinois Shines and ILSFA) 12 D. Representations about Identity and Affiliates 13 1.
+General Requirements 13 2.
+Logos for Illinois Shines Approved Vendors, Designees, and Equity Eligible Contractors 14 3.
+Use of Other Logos and Utility Names 15 E. Use of Testimonials 15 F. Compliance with All Applicable Laws, Rules, Regulations, and Guidance 16 II. .
+Requirements for All Marketing Channels III.
+Requirements for Specific Marketing Channels A. Requirements that Apply to All In-Person Marketing 18 1.
+Identification 19 2.
+Criminal Background Checks 19 3.
+Door-to-Door Solicitations to Residential Dwellings 19 В. Requirements that Apply to Telemarketing 20 C. Requirements that Apply to Online Marketing, Email, and Social Media 21 IV.
+Re quirements for Language Used in Solicitations 22 ٧.
+Standard Disclosure Forms and Requirements for Contract Execution A. General Requirements 23 В. Requirements for Community Solar Offers when Specific Project is "To Be Determined" 25 1.
+Requirements for Illinois Shines "To Be Determined" Offers 25 2.
+Requirements for Illinois Solar for All "To Be Determined" Offers 26 C. Community Solar Subscription Assignments 28

 VI.
-Substantive Requirements for Program Offers 27 A. Substantive Requirements for Distributed Generation Projects 27 1.
-Illinois Shines DG Projects in Municipal Utility and Rural Electric Cooperative Territories DG Projects Where a REC Incentive Payment Is Passed Through to the Custon ner 28 2.
-28 20 B. Substantive Requirements for Community Solar Projects Insurance and Maintenance Requirements 28 1.
-28 2.
-Delayed Billing Notices and Payment Plans VII.
-Sales Agent Training VIII.
-Association with Alternative Retail Electric Suppliers IX.
-Records 32 X. Customer Complaints, Designee Management, and Disciplinary Determinations and Pro cess .
-33 A. Customer Complaints 33 B. Designee Management 33 Designee Management Plans 33 1.
-33 2.
-Management of Designees that Use "To Be Determined" Disclosure Forms 34 C. Process for Consumer Protection Violations and Potential Violations 34 D. Consequences for Violations of Program Requirements 37 XI.
-Additional Requirements for Illinois Solar for All 1 A. Warranties, Maintenance, and System Removal (for ILSFA Distributed Generation) 1 B. Financial Requirements 1 C. Participant Data and Income Verification 2 Introduction 1 Referenced Terms and Documents 3 I. Conducting Business in a Fair, Honest, and Legal Manner 6 A. General Requirements B. Statements about RECs and the Nature of Energy Received by Customers C. Statements about Customer Savings and the Nature of Offers General Requirements 2.
-Savings Claims for Adjustable Block Program
+Substantive Requirements for Program Offers A. Substantive Requirements for Distributed Generation Projects 1.
+Illinois Shines DG Projects in Municipal Utility and Rural Electric Cooperative Territories 29 2.
+DG Projects Where a REC Incentive Payment Is Passed Through to the Customer 30 В. Substantive Requirements for Community Solar Projects 1.
+Insurance and Maintenance Requirements 31 2.
+Delayed Billing Notices and Payment Plans 31 3.
+Information Requirements when Community Solar Provider Manages Customer's Utility Account and Provides a Consolidated Bill 32 4.
+Single Bill Requirement for ILSFA Community Solar VII اد؟ ا عما Agent Training iation with Alternative Retail Electric Suppliers IX. .
+Records X. Customer Complaints, Designee Management, and Disciplinary Determinations and Process39 A. Cu stomer Complaints .
+39 В. De signee Management .
+40 1.
+Designee Management Plans 40 2.
+Management of Designees that Use "To Be Determined" Disclosure Forms 41 C. Pr ocess for Consumer Protection Violations and Potential Violations .41 1.
+Notice of Potential Violation 41 2.
+Responses to Program Violations 42 3.
+Appeals 43 4.
+Publication 44 D. Со nsequences for Violations of Program Requirements .
+44 XI.
+Additional Requirements for Illinois Solar for All4 A. W arranties, Maintenance, and System Removal (for ILSFA Distributed Generation) .
+48 В. Fir nancial Requirements .
+49 C. Pa rticipant Data and Income Verification .
+50